Last Updated on September 16, 2020 by Nina Ahmedow

 But the real question is if we can boycott everything that is not vegan.
 Because even if we don’t accept non-vegan money, what do we do about the tallow in cell phones, plastic bags, airplane fuel, or bike tires?

 At the end of the day, we live in a non-vegan world.
-We can do our best to reduce our usage of animal products, but if we want to live a regular life we will probably use some non-vegan products.
+We can do our best to reduce our usage of animal products, but if we want to live a normal life we will probably use some non-vegan products.
 The question is not if that makes an individual a bad vegan.
 The problem is that our societies still believe that we can use animals as ingredients when it’s convenient.
 This is the mindset that needs to change.
 Because then minute details like tallow in banknotes will no longer be an issue.